 Chula Vista was incorporated as a general law city on March 17, 1911, and operates under the council/manager form of government.
 It became a charter city in 1949.
-The City is governed by a five-member council consisting of four members and a Mayor, each elected at large for four-year alternating terms.
+The City is governed by a five-member council consisting of four members elected by geographic district and a Mayor, each elected at large.
 The City Attorney is also elected at large.
-Beginning in 2016, City Council members will be elected by geographic districts.
 The positions of City Manager and City Clerk are filled by appointments of the Council.

-In Fiscal Year 2014/15, the City had 961 authorized full-time staff positions including sworn officers and fire personnel and has budgeted 966 positions in Fiscal Year 2015/16.
-Including part-time personnel, the City employs approximately 1,150 staff.
+In Fiscal Year 2016-17, the City had 984 authorized full-time staff positions including sworn officers and fire personnel and has budgeted 993.75 positions in Fiscal Year 2017-18.
+Including part-time personnel, the City employs approximately 1,320 staff.